 “Unless it is religion, there is no field of human thought in which sentiment and prejudice take the place of sound judgment and logical thinking so completely as in dietetics.”
 From Nutrition Coalition

-Food Facts and Fads is not sponsored by any company, nutrition organization, or food/supplement manufacturer and not supported by any advertisements except for the occasional ads promoted by WordPress.
-The posts are entirely the responsibility of Sally Feltner, PhD, RDN. (see About Me).
+Food Facts and Fads is not sponsored by any company, nutrition organization, or food/supplement manufacturer and not supported by advertisements except for the occasional ads promoted by WordPress for its own gain.
+The posts are entirely the responsibility of Sally Feltner, PhD, MS, RDN. (see About Me).
 I am not a spokesperson for nor do I represent any food brand, organization, or company.

-My goal is to help people make sense of nutrition news that is so sorely needed in our current food environment.
 This site seeks sound nutrition research based on science that is independent of the food industry and free (as much as possible) of bias (everyone has an opinion about the food they choose).
-It also attempts to determine conflict of interests of the authors and funding influences.
+It also attempts to determine conflict of interests of the authors and funding sources.

 Sally J. Feltner, PhD, MS, RDN